lvgl/lvgl/docs/widgets/button.rst

 Overview
 ********

-Buttons have no new features compared to the :ref:`Base object <lv_obj>`.
+Buttons have no new features compared to the :ref:`Base object <widgets/obj/base object (lv_obj) [0-1]>`.
 They are useful for semantic purposes and have slightly different default settings.

 Buttons, by default, differ from Base object in the following ways: -